Baon2024/mangoFrontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Overview
+# Mango - frontend

 This is the frontend of Mango, a project spun-out from a hackathon in march 2025

-just start with usual methods below currently, ngrok url from the backend changes on every server start so, the two api calls to backed need their urls updating every time
+just start with usual methods below currently, ngrok url from the backend changes on every server start so, the two api calls to backed need their urls updating every time - app.js 182 and 201

 ## Available Scripts